 Open: Mon to Fri 11am – 5pm & Sat/Sun 10am – 6pm

 Must Sample: Dead Winemakers Society (Dolcetto)

 Currently run by the sixth generation of the Oliver family, you’re in the hands of experts at Oliver’s Taranga.
 Tastings are held in an 1850’s workers cottage that was named the 2012 McLaren Vale Cellar Door of the Year.
 Specialising in Shiraz and Cabernet Sauvignon, Oliver’s also dabble in lesser drunk wine varieties such as Fiano, made from Italian grapes found in Sicily and Mencia, made from a Spanish red grape.
 Be sure to check Oliver’s event page regularly as they often hold special events, with beef, lamb and porchetta parties already announced for 2019.

 Battle Of Bosworth

-This McLaren Vale winery has been in the Bosworth family for over 170 years but it wasn't until patriarch Joch Bosworth converted the estate into a fully organic operation that people began to take notice.
-Sharing the cellar door with fellow organic seller Speed Spring Wine Co., there's a really relaxed feel when visiting, with the staff making you feel at home while tasting a wide range of wines as well.
-This is the place to take your vegan friends, with Speed Spring's "Poppy" Pinot Gringo one of the only organic varieties in Australia.
+One of the best McLaren Vale wineries, Battle of Bosworth has been in the Bosworth family for over 170 years – but it wasn’t until patriarch Joch Bosworth converted the estate into a fully organic operation that people began to take notice.
+Sharing the cellar door with fellow organic seller Speed Spring Wine Co., there’s a really relaxed feel when visiting, with the staff making you feel at home while tasting a wide range of wines as well.
+This is the place to take your vegan friends, with Speed Spring’s “Poppy” Pinot Gringo one of the only organic varieties in Australia.

 Where: 92 Gaffney Road, Willunga